Lay3rLabs/wavs-hats/README.md

 ### Flow

 1. A user or system requests an eligibility check for a wearer and hat (or a status check for a hat).
-2. The request is stored on-chain as a trigger.
+2. The request is stored on-chain as a trigger and emitted as an event.
-3. WAVS operators detect the trigger and run the corresponding service component off-chain.
+3. WAVS operators detect the event trigger and run the corresponding service component off-chain.
 4. The off-chain component performs the eligibility logic and returns a result.
 5. WAVS operators sign the result and submit it back on-chain to the service handler contract.
 6. The Hats Protocol can then use this information to determine wearers' eligibility or hat status.